-Let's make the first statement as strong as your cryptography should be: hashing and encrypting are two different things.

-There's a general misconception, and most of the time, hashing and encrypting are used interchangeably, in an incorrect way.
-They are different concepts, and they also serve different purposes.
+Let us make the first statement as strong as your cryptography should be - hashing and encrypting are two different things.
+There's a general misconception and most of the time hashing and encrypting are used interchangeably, incorrectly.
+They are different concepts and they also serve different purposes.
 A hash is a string or number generated by a (hash) function from source data:

+'''

 hash := F(data)

+'''

-The hash has a fixed length and its value vary widely with small variations in input (collisions may still happen).
-A good hashing algorithm won't allow a hash to turn into its original source.
-MD5 is the most popular hashing algorithm, but securitywise BLAKE2 is considered the strongest and most flexible.
+The hash has fixed length and its value vary widely with small variations in input (collisions may still happen).
+A good hashing algorithm won't allow to turn a hash into its original source .
+MD5 is the most popular hashing algorithm but securitywise BLAKE2 is considered the strongest and most flexible.
+However, BLAKE2 has no official implementation in Go yet, so we fallback to SHA-256.
+Whenever you have something that you don't need to know what it is but only if it's what it is supposed to be (like checking file integrity after download), you should use hashing